R-410A: Environmental effects

 Rapid growth of R-410A (HFC-125/HFC-32) atmospheric concentrations, when & IF leaked (bottom-right graph).

 Unlike alkyl halide refrigerants that contain bromine or chlorine, R-410A (which contains only fluorine) does not contribute to ozone depletion and therefore became more widely used as ozone-depleting refrigerants like R-22 were phased out.
 However, like methane, R-410A has a global warming potential (GWP) that is appreciably worse than CO_{2} (GWP = 1) for the time it persists.
 R-410A is a mixture of 50% HFC-32 and 50% HFC-125.
 HFC-32 has a 4.9 year lifetime and a 100-year GWP of 675 and HFC-125 has a 29-year lifetime and a 100-year GWP of 3500.
 The combination has an effective GWP of 2088, higher than that of R-22 (100-year GWP = 1810), and an atmospheric lifetime of nearly 30 years compared with the 12-year lifetime of R-22.

 Since R-410A allows for higher SEER ratings than an R-22 system by reducing power consumption, the overall impact on global warming of R-410A systems can, in some cases, be lower than that of R-22 systems due to reduced greenhouse gas emissions from power plants.
 This assumes that the atmospheric leakage will be sufficiently managed.
 Under the assumption that preventing ozone depletion is more important in the short term than GWP reduction, R-410A is preferable to R-22.

-R-410A Phaseout
+R-410A phaseout

-Various countries started phase-out activities for hydrofluorocarbon refrigerants, including R410a, due to their high global warming potential.
+Various countries started phase-out activities for hydrofluorocarbon refrigerants, including R-410A, due to their high global warming potential.